precup/bimon/README.md

 Once the editor opens, you should attempt to reproduce the bug.
 Then, either hit the MARK_GOOD or MARK_BAD hotkeys or switch back to your terminal and submit `g` or `b`.
 Repeat with each new editor that opens.

 ### TODO
-- Double check the times and sizes in this document
-- Write a good Optimizing Builds section
-- other OS support?
+- update README.md
-- repo cleanup and creation
+- repo cleanup
 - update help message
-- clean build time references might be lies, double check that stuff
 - clean up code
 - add types everywhere
 - better help command
 - better fault tolerance
-- add docs for what must be on the PATH
 - check which arguments are required and which aren't

-- better output, colors, support printmode
-- time estimates, heat map, progress bar for compilation
-- Add no color flag for sad people
-- Add init command
-- Get venv and python deps handled actually correctly, update setup docs
-- Add --force
-- support for git bisect's pathspec parameters
-- better error handling
-- Hotkey testing and support
-- Compiler output cannot be properly Ctrl C'd
-- add repro command
+- should force be the default?
+- check sys.exit codes
+- weird behavior for extremely small commit range (1 commit, etc)

+Design questions
+  Should repro start from the issue timestamp or the latest?
+  Should force be default?
+  What should the bisect exit message contain?
+  What commands should bisect support to let you examine the remaining commits?
+  How should I handle failed bundling?
+How should I handle failed compiles?

 Bisect
-- warn the user if the most recent commit is pretty old
-- handle going beyond the start and end commits
+- use an empty project if none exists
+- start at start date of issue?
+- path-spec should probably be vararg or split
+- Exit message
+- add git-rev lookup info in addition to exit g and b info?
 - Add visualize subcommand
 - Add list subcommand
-- Add retry subcommand
+- Autoextract nexts
+- Test bisect
+Commands
+- add repro command
-- Add try subcommand
+- Add init command
+- Get venv and python deps handled actually correctly, update setup docs Misc
+- mrps outside the issue body
+- macos support
+- bundles that fail to compress should be removed
+- compression still fails sometimes
+Input/Output
+- Hotkey testing and support
 - Add help subcommand
-- Add bisection framework
-- Add --cached-only
-- Add --discard
-- partially cached bisection support
-- Launching
+- bisect history support?
-- Autoextract nexts
-- add git-rev lookup info in addition to g and b info?
-- resolve refs passed to gbsu
-- handle ctrl c
+- handle bisect ctrl c
-- start -v?
+- Better output, colors, support printmode, text decorations?
+- Time estimates, heat map, progress bar for compilation
+- Compiler output cannot be properly Ctrl C'd
+- Compiler output can occur during bisects
+- use git.get_short_name in outputs